MTG/sms-tools/README.md

 How to use
 ----------

-In order to use these tools you have to install version 2.7.* of python and the following modules: ipython, numpy, matplotlib, scipy, pygame, and cython.
+In order to use these tools you have to install version 2.7.* of python and the following modules: ipython, numpy, matplotlib, scipy, and cython.

 In Ubuntu (which we strongly recommend) in order to install all these modules it is as simple as typing in the Terminal: